stigwue/iriki/README.md

 ## How it works

-Everything is in a single important directory "app".
-All requests to be handled by the Iriki app will be POST/GET to or from this directory.
+Everything is in a single directory.
+All requests to be handled by the Iriki framework will be POST/GET to or from this directory.

-These are the key directories within app: engine, application and vendors.
+These are the key directories within: engine, application and vendors.

 ### Engine